trevorwslee/MCE-DumbDisplay/README.md

 * customizable LED color
 * many screen-related MakeCode Core-like commands
 * can mix with a Turtle layer using many Turtle-like commands
-* can create other layers like LED Grid layer and LCD layer
+* can create other types of layers like LED Grid layer and LCD layer

 # Usage

-For example, you can take advantage of your phone high-resolution screen to render Turtle-like drawings from your Micro:bit code.
+For example, you can take advantage of your phone high-resolution screen to render Turtle-like drawings by your Micro:bit.

-You can also make use of DumbDisplay LED Grid / LCD layers for displaying your experiment result, without the need to actualy attach real LEDs or LCD to your Micro:bit.
+You can also make use of DumbDisplay LED Grid / LCD layers for showing your experiment results, without the need to actualy attach real LEDs and/or LCD to your Micro:bit.

+Your coding can be interactivity; your drawings on the different layers can be according to Micro:bit different input mechanism like
+* push of buttont
+* temperature
+* compass direct
+* etc

-There should be quite a few ways you use DumbDisplay as a tool to realize your creativity.
+There should be a few ways you can use DumbDisplay as a tool to realize your creativity .

 # Sample Code